 As a self-proclaimed beer nerd, home brewer and writer for tenemu it is safe to say that I am obsessed with all things craft beer.
 I focus on reviewing mainly sours and barley wines for tenemu but generally enjoy most styles of beer.
-I am an active trader that is always looking for new beers to try as well as a member of the Bruery Reserve Society.
+I am an active trader that is always looking for new beers to try as well as a member of the Bruery Reserve Society and The Good Beer Company's Stable.
 A few years ago I dove head first into home brewing and it has become one my favorite ways to spend a Saturday afternoon.
 My main focus in home brewing has been brettanomyces fermentation and the world of flavors that can be produced from wild yeast.
 In my time spent away from the beer world I am a professional photographer specializing in portraits and concert photography.

 I have come a long way since drinking Coors Light with my friends back in college.
 I started getting interested in craft beer around five years ago when a buddy introduced me to some brews that I thought were outrageously expensive.
 Now that the majority of my paychecks go towards booze, I get it; and it didn’t take long for my fridge to transform from a shrine of silver cans, to one stuffed with some of the best beers on the planet.
 After a few years drinking everything I could get at local bottle shops I got turned on to beer trading.
 After that, it was over, I was 100 percent hooked on the hobby and have had the pleasure of enjoying amazing beers from all over the world.
 I, like most beer knerds, gravitate towards stouts, sours and anything they will stick in a barrel, but will mostly be talking to you guys about fruit beers, goses and porters.
 I’m a full-time realtor, so when I’m not day-drinking for “educational purposes” for Tenemu, I am probably driving around the Dallas-Fort Worth area trying to sell houses.